Australian MG RV8's

 This new legislation now requires each type of vehicle to be crash tested (all imported vehicles less than 15 years old) to meet the new requirements.

-Under the new scheme only RAWS approved workshops will be able to comply vehicles to the Australian Design Rules and only RV8 Cars Australia are approved under the new legislation to Comply RV8’s to these standards in Australia.
+Under the new scheme only RAWS approved workshops will be able to comply vehicles to the Australian Design Rules.

 The modifications required on Australian Imported RV8's are : Seatbelts: (new approved seatbelts must be fitted) Mirrors: (concave lenses removed and replaced with true imaging flat ones) Speedo: (fit a new 6 barrel odometer to show correct kilometres travelled or have the old speedo altered to include a six barrel odometer.
 All speedo alterations must show original kilometres travelled).
 Catalytic Converters: (new converters must be fitted).
 Tyres: (new tyres must be fitted).
 Badging: (all appropriate information ie. tyre pressures etc must be in English).
 Electrical wiring: (dashboard, instrument light control dimmer switch, wipers variable speed and radio retuned to accept Australian stations etc.) Intrusion Bars: (must be fitted to both doors).
 High Rise Stop Light: (must be fitted, which is mounted on the RV8 boot lid).
 Owners Handbook: (in English).
 Numerous other small items have also to be attended to.